nrc/tmit/august-19.md

 Happy day!
 Welcome to the second edition of 'This Month in TiKV', covering August 2019.
 (Yes we know it's later than the first week of September, sorry!)

 The TiKV authors have been busy working on improving stability, fixing bugs, and laying out the foundations of TiKV 4.0.
-That's a lot to cover so lets get started!
+That is a lot to cover, so let's get started!

 ## News

-This month our team made four TiKV releases!
-These minor releases include bugfixes and minor, backwards compatible features.
+This month our team made four TiKV minor releases!
+These minor releases include bug fixes and minor, backwards compatible features.

 You can review the changelogs here: